Rose McGowan Calls For Bill Clinton’s Arrest In Wake Of Ghislaine Maxwell Charges

 “Ironically, photographs of Maxwell taken by a private investigator who accompanied the process server showed Maxwell receiving notice while standing beneath a human trafficking banner.
 Human trafficking was the Conference’s theme at the 2009 Clinton Global Initiative.”

-Per The New York Post, Clinton has a long history of sexual misconduct accusations.
-However, the publication claims the former president has never been accused of engaging in sexual acts with a minor with Epstein.
+Per the New York Post, Clinton has a long history of sexual misconduct accusations.
+However, the publication noted that the former president has never been accused of engaging in sexual acts with a minor with Epstein.

 As reported by The Cut, Maxwell attended Chelsea Clinton’s wedding in 2010.